Monitoring Qwen 3 Agents with MLflow 3.x: End-to-End Tracing Tutorial

 return response.choices[0].message.content

-Next, we introduce mlflow and add the mlflow.trace
+Next, we introduce mlflow and add the mlflow.trace annotation to the main method.

 import mlflow